mOITA94/SkateSpotter/README.md

 ##  Features
 - Mark skate spots on a map with ratings and photos
 - Submit and report new spots by users
-- Filter by surface type, difficulty, or location
+- Filter by spot type, surface type, difficulty, or location
 - Authentication and user roles: users and admins

 ##  Tech Stack